Ballinger_Megan_460x460 Lab: 355 DHLRI

 Biography

 I received a bachelor's degree in Biological Sciences from the University of Toledo where I became interested in a career in basic/translational research while working in a molecular parasitology lab investigating how to inhibit pharyngeal pumping as a mechanism to eliminate nematodes from the gut.
 From there, I traveled north to the University of Michigan and graduated with a PhD in Immunology.
 My research focused on the role of lipid mediators in regulating lung host defense function of macrophages and neutrophils following bone marrow transplantation.
 I remained at the University of Michigan and completed two postdoctoral research fellowships focused on understanding innate immunology within the lung microenvironment.
 My first postdoc focused focusing on cAMP signaling pathways in regulating macrophage phagocytosis and killing of bacteria.
 Then I switched my focus to understanding the role of Toll-like receptor signaling after hyperoxia in a model of non-infectious lung injury.
 In 2014, I secured a faculty position at The Ohio State University in the Department of Internal Medicine and Division of Pulmonary, Critical Care and Sleep Medicine.
-My research has focused on investigating the role of macrophages in regulating chronic lung disease, such as pulmonary fibrosis and asthma.

 Research Interests

-• Macrophage Immunology
+• Macrophage and monocyte biology

 • Pulmonary fibrosis